Olical/tuple/README.md

 Iterates over every value within the tuple and pass the said values to the provided callback individually.

  * *Param* {Function} callback Is passed every value in the tuple, one at a time.

+### Tuple#equals()

+Compares each value in both tuples, one value at a time in order.
+Both tuples have to be of the same length and need to contain the exact same values for this to return true.
+This can be used to compare against any array-like object.

+ * *Param* {Object} target A tuple instance or any other array-like object you wish to compare to.
+ * *Return* {Boolean} True if the tuples length and values match, false if not.

 ### Tuple#[n]